mdn/content/files/en-us/web/http/status/424/index.md

 {{HTTPSidebar}}

-The HTTP **`424 Failed Dependency`** status response code is part of the `400`-`499` class of [client error responses](/en-US/docs/Web/HTTP/Status#client_error_responses) and indicates that the method could not be performed on the resource because the requested action depended on another action, and that action failed.
+The HTTP **`424 Failed Dependency`** status response code indicates that the method could not be performed on the resource because the requested action depended on another action, and that action failed.
+It is part of the `400`-`499` class of [client error responses](/en-US/docs/Web/HTTP/Status#client_error_responses).

 Regular web servers typically do not return this status code, but some protocols like {{Glossary("WebDAV")}} can return it.
 For example, in {{Glossary("WebDAV")}}, if a `PROPPATCH` request was issued, and one command fails then automatically every other command will also fail with `424 Failed Dependency`.